Alkimists

 Benefits

-• Lightweight, fast-absorbing emollient that mimics skin's natural sebum
+• Lightweight emollient mimicking skin's natural sebum

-• Excellent tolerance profile, ideal for sensitive skin
+• Excellent tolerance for sensitive skin

 Sources